06poolal/Habitat-Coding/README.md

         # Creates the proportions of Stubble to Bare Earth

    # W.Cereals.csv
         # Creates the proportions for the different types of cereal crop which were winter sown

-# Complete_Hab - Copy - Copy (2).R
-    # Contains the R code which is used on the Breeding Bird Survey data to translate into Winter Farmland Bird Survey
-        # Data
+# Checking Final Algorithm.R

-# bbs county to region.csv
-    # Used to translate the counties used in the BBS survey into the government NUTS1 regions which the proportions
+    # Used to run the Test.csv code through the R code
-        # relate to
+    # Should be used in conjunction with Validation.R

 # Validation.R
     # Contains the R code which is used to check whether all of the outputs of the code are correct, against the
-        # potential options available for each BBS combination
+        # potential options available for each BBS combination, can be used on any output from the algorithm, not
+        # just Test.csv

+# Test.csv
+    # Contains all the possible combinations of BBS codes, and all the other columns (date, transno, gridref etc.)
+        #  necessary to be input into the Checking Final Algorithm.R

 # Check.xlsx